 - Power: 15A

-Set up and installation is fast and quick.
+Again, the setup and installation are fast and quick.
 They pair easily and show up in the iOS Home app quickly.
 Furthermore, there’s no delay between the command and the action.
-Secondly, the setup process doesn’t require registrations or account creation, and this feature has earned accolades from its user base.
+Secondly, the setup process doesn’t require registrations or account creation, and this feature is praiseworthy.
 At the same time, the company also claims 100% privacy.

 This plug is neither too big nor too sleek, and it should fit your power outlet without any issues.
 Last but not least, the Eve Energy smart plug supports both Bluetooth and Thread (Thread is a smart home connectivity standard for Apple users).